-Your Care Coordinator's goal is to coordinate your services and supports on your behalf to help you have a better quality of life.
+Your care coordinator's goal is to coordinate your services and supports on your behalf to help you have a better quality of life.
 This person helps manage your care by coordinating with all of your providers to ensure that you receive the services and care you need.
-Your Care Coordinator will be your central point of contact at MeridianComplete.
-You can contact or change your Care Coordinator at any time by calling the Member Services number listed on the back cover of this booklet.
+Your care coordinator will be your main point of contact at MeridianComplete.
+You can contact or change your care coordinator at any time by calling the number below.

 CALL 1-855-580-1689 This call is free.

-Monday-Friday, 8 a.m. to 8 p.m.
+Monday through Friday, 8 a.m. to 8 p.m.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.

 We have free interpreter services for people who do not speak English.

 TTY 711 This call is free.

 This number is for people who have hearing or speaking problems.
 You must have special telephone equipment to call it.

 Monday-Friday, 8 a.m. to 8 p.m.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.

+WRITE MeridianComplete

-WRITE MeridianComplete PO Box 733 Elk Grove Village, IL 60009-0733 WEBSITE www.mhplan.com
+PO Box 733

+Elk Grove Village, IL 60009-0733

+WEBSITE mmp.ilmeridian.com